MicrosoftDocs/security/zero-trust/modernize-security-operations-reduce-manual-effort.md

 NOTES: This section will contain guidance on how to use the threat hunting feature of SIEM and M365 XDR (called Advanced Hunting).
 We will need to find a clear path on how these two are different from each other, and how to tie them together.

-Perform these implementation steps to set up threat hunting for Microsoft 365 Defender and Azure Sentinel.
+Perform these implementation steps to set up threat hunting for Microsoft 365 Defender and Microsoft Sentinel.

 NEEDED BY CONTRIBUTORS: